python/cpython/Doc/library/tokenize.rst

    returned as a :term:`named tuple` with the field names:
    ``type string start end line``.

-   The returned :term:`named tuple` has a additional property named ``exact_type`` that contains the exact operator type for :data:`token.OP` tokens.
+   The returned :term:`named tuple` has an additional property named ``exact_type`` that contains the exact operator type for :data:`token.OP` tokens.
 For all other token types ``exact_type`` equals the named tuple ``type`` field.